 The self-help phenomenon was kicked off by a gentleman called Samuel Smiles, and it still stands to reason today; if you want to change your world (the world), it starts with you.

 In the struggle for power and dominance we’re told what to do, when to do it and how.
 The power of the individual is even being questioned by some intellectuals (never trust a man in a bow tie).
 Individuality is being blamed for the breakdown of society.
-Those who think this are victims to their fear of being alone.
-They fear their loss of power over others.
+Surely those who think this are victims to their own fear of being alone?
+Do they fear their loss of power over others?

 When we really consider the power of individuality we clearly see that this is in no way to blame for society’s problems.
 Indeed taking responsibility for oneself, and then living by this example, helps us all and repairs the broken bonds of society.
 It all depends on how you look at it.